FederCO23/UCSD_MLBootcamp_Capstone/6-Benchmark_your_model/README.md

 ## Jupyter Notebooks

-The creation of these models is presented in the following Jupyter Notebook:
+The creation and evaluation of these models are presented in the following Jupyter Notebook:

 - [Benchmark](./Benchmark.ipynb)

 ## Results
-These are the resulting metrics for each one of the model:
+The metrics for each baseline model are summarized below:

 <img src="./sup_images/compareBaselineModels.png" align="center" width="512" />